Freshwater Weekly Fishing Report Week of January 15, 2025

 Somerville

-FAIR.
-Water normal stain; 88 degrees; 1.37 feet below pool.
-At Somerville marina the crappie bite is slow, bluegill and catfish are fair.
-Crappie are slow over brush in 8-16 feet of water with jigs and minnows.
-Catfish are fair in 3-10 feet using cut shad or punch bait.
-White bass are slow trolling with various spoons or anchored with shad and ghost minnows.
-Hybrids are slow in deeper water, when you locate them, using cut bait.
-Below the dam fishing is fair, while water is being released at 277 cfs.
+SLOW.
+Water normal stain; 52 degrees; 2.14 feet below pool.
+Winter mix of precipitation with lows in the 20s heading into the weekend.
+At Somerville marina the crappie bite is slow, bluegill are fair on crickets and worms, and catfish are fair on minnows and punch bait.
+On the lake crappie are fair on jigs and minnow over brush 8-16 feet of water.
+Catfish are good in 6-10 feet of water using cut shad or punch bait.
+Black bass are fair on slow moving plastics in 6-12 feet of water.
+White bass slow, trolling with various spoons or anchored with shad and ghost minnows.
+Hybrids, slow in deeper water, using cut bait and mussels.
+Below the dam fishing is slow.
 Report by Weldon Kirk, Fish Tales Guide Service.

 Spence